Doinglifewell/Astar_dApp_Staking/dApp_Staking_Profile_Post.md

 ## Impact:

-The DeStore platform and DeAR Wallet combined expect to onboard the next Billion users via existing Web2 eCommerce channels for mor information please read out full proposal: https://forum.astar.network/t/b2e-proposal-destore-network/5724
+The DeStore platform and DeAR Wallet combined expect to onboard the next Billion users via existing Web2 eCommerce channels for mor information please read our [Full Proposal](https://docs.google.com/document/d/1UavFlrSS1zvpIoI0YZ2sbciRgtvB-PCFlolCBpT8rVs/edit?usp=sharing) further infomaion can be found on our Astar [dApp Staking Proposal Discussuion](https://forum.astar.network/t/b2e-proposal-destore-network/5724)

-### What is in it for the Stakers?
+# What is in it for the Stakers?

 DeStore is offering 1% of its ***Equity*** into a pool for stakers who stake more than 25,000 ASTR for at least 5 out of 6 months with a goal of raising 100,000,000 Staked ASTR.
 Stakers have a 5 - 6-month window from January 1 to June 30, 2024, to stake their ASTR, with a one-month grace period to unstake.
 If 150,000,000 staked ASTR is reached DeStore will release a further 1% totaling 2% for the first 6 month period  ***Equity*** allocation will be based on the average amount of ASTR staked during the six months.
 DeStore will also allocate a further 1% for the second half of 2024 with the same rules.
 All stakers can gain access to DeStore's Discord channel, which will transition into a DeStore OGs Channel on the last day of January 2024.

 Simplified Explanation:
 Imagine you have a pie representing the 2% ***Equity***.
 Each staker gets a slice of the pie based on how much ASTR they staked.
 The more ASTR you staked, the bigger your slice of the DeStore pie.
-What is in it for the Community?

-Along with the DT airdrops, DeStore will also Airdrop ¥100 worth of $ASTR, converting no coiner into ASTR stakeholders and dramatically expanding the ecosystem.

 ### Equity Allocation Reporting
 The round will close on July 30, 2024, and DeStore will provide a report within 30 days with each stakeholder's equity allocation of shares.
 Stakeholders must provide personal information to claim equity in DeStore's parent company, Metarock Ltd, registered in